wickenico/crypto-ticker-widget.js/README.md

 - DONE: Add up and down symbols
 - DONE: Fallback to Bitfinex course
 - DONE: New Parameter for a specific amount
-- Update images and description
+- DONE: Update images and description